thrivewithmalik/thrivewithmalik/README.md

 Welcome to my cybersecurity hub.
 I am a recent graduate and SOC Analyst focused on defensive security and complex problem-solving.
 Inside, you'll find a showcase of my technical skills, certifications, and project insights.
 Let's connect and collaborate on securing your infrastructure.

 ## Objective
 Aspiring SOC Analyst transitioning from a background in Building Construction, driven by a deep curiosity for technology and digital defense.
-I bring a disciplined, structural approach to problem-solving and am seeking a Tier 1 Analyst role to apply my skills in threat detection, incident response, and securing organizational infrastructure.
+I bring a disciplined, structural approach to problem-solving and I am seeking a Tier 1 Analyst role to apply my skills in threat detection, incident response, and securing organizational infrastructure.
 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]